YINI-lang/YINI-spec/YINI-Specification.md

 - In repeated/basic section headers, whitespace between the marker and the section name is optional.
 - In numeric shorthand section headers, at least one space or tab is required after the number before the section name.
 - Keys are case-sensitive, and no spaces nor quotes allowed unless enclosed in backticks (phrase identifiers).
-- Duplicate keys **within the same section and nesting level** are not allowed.
+- **Duplicate keys** within the **same section and nesting level** are not allowed.
-  1. In lenient mode, later duplicate keys MUST be ignored, and the implementation MUST report the duplicate as a warning diagnostic.
+  1. In lenient mode, the first definition wins: the first key definition MUST be kept, later duplicate key definitions MUST be ignored, and the implementation MUST report the duplicate as a warning diagnostic.
   2. In strict mode, any duplicate key MUST result in an error.
   3. In neither mode may an implementation silently overwrite an earlier key with a later one.
+This rule reflects an intentionally conservative approach.
+It avoids surprising behavior in large files and prevents accidental overrides later in the document.
+- **Duplicate sections** with the same name under the **same parent section** are not allowed.
+  1. In lenient mode, the first section definition wins: the first section MUST be kept, later duplicate section definitions at the same level MUST be ignored, and the implementation MUST report the duplicate as a warning diagnostic.
+  2. In strict mode, any duplicate section at the same level MUST result in an error.
+  3. Implementations MUST NOT silently merge, overwrite, or extend an earlier section with a later section of the same name.
+If a repeated section definition is rejected, all assignments belonging to that duplicate section block MUST also be rejected or ignored; they MUST NOT be reinterpreted as belonging to another section or context.
 - Lines that do not match any syntactic role (member, comment, section, terminator) are considered malformed.
 - The document terminator (`/END`) is **optional in lenient (default) mode** and **required in strict mode**.
 - **In lenient (default) mode, an empty document is permitted.** A document that contains only whitespace, comments, and/or disabled lines (`--`) is considered empty.
 In such cases, the parser MUST NOT fail; it SHOULD instead report a warning diagnostic indicating that the document appears empty or contains no meaningful content.